 Trails Of Norway – An Adventure Travel Blog

 Hi there!
 Welcome to Trails Of Norway, an adventure travel blog started by Lars Korvald and Henrikke Haugan.
 Our goal is to make it easier for you to travel and explore Norway, whether your an experienced traveler of Norway, or have never been here before.
 We aim to make your outdoor experiences in Norway the best possible.

 In this blog you’ll find detailed travel guides about selected places in Norway.
 You will find information about where to go, and what you can do.
-We have actively traveled and explored Norway for the past 7 years now, and we have a wide knowledge of where you should go and what you should do to make the most of your stay in Norway.
+We have actively traveled and explored Norway for 7 years now, and we have a wide knowledge of where you should go and what you should do to make the most of your stay in Norway.

-There are a lot of reasons to travel Norway, but we believe that it is the nature that makes Norway so unique and wonderful to travel.
+There are many reasons to travel Norway, but we believe that it is the nature that makes Norway so unique and wonderful to explore.
 We want to stay in the nature as much as possible, preferably doing outdoor activities such as hiking, camping, skiing, diving, free diving, kayaking, kiting, cycling and climbing.
 For this reason, you will find that most of our content includes some sort of outdoor activity.
 If you’re a sporty traveler, hey! this is the perfect fit for you.
 If you don’t consider yourself a sporty traveler, fear not, we also write about general travel tips such as how to get around, what you should pack for a different trips, the gear we use, photography tips and much more.

 The content of the page is generally created by us (Henrikke & Lars), but we also feature guest posts from interesting people we’ve met during our travels, that we think you will appreciate.